Table of Contents

 • TCP Port - 4533 is the default port used by rotctld;

-• Minimum Azimuth, Maximum Azimuth, Minimum Elevation, Maximum Elevation - specify the range of values your rotator accepts;
+• Minimum Azimuth, Maximum Azimuth, Minimum Elevation, Maximum Elevation - specify the range of azimuth and elevation values your rotator accepts;

 • Azimuth Offset, Elevation Offset - if your rotator is not perfectly calibrated, these settings allow you to apply a correction;